Chapter 17: Shenandoah II: Leadership and Survival

 men who could do a good job of following his orders, but who also had

-went on ambush patrols just to get feedback.
+went on ambush patrols to get feedback.
 He took a private to the

-officer’s club as his guest just to get feedback.
+officer's club as his guest to get feedback.
 Putting oneself in a

-and Dick went out of his way to do that.
-All things considered, at the
+Dick went out of his way to do that.
+At the beginning of October, one

-beginning of October, one might say that Dick’s Dogface Battalion could
+might say that Dick’s Dogface Battalion could walk and chew gum at the

-walk and chew gum at the same time.
-Not a single man in the 1/18th was
+same time.
+Not a single man in the 1/18th was killed during this pitched

-On Oct.
-11th, my Dogface Battalion did another sweep south of
+On October 11, my Dogface Battalion did another sweep south of

-their NDP and B Company again took the lead.
+their NDP, and B Company again took the lead.
 C was in the rear.
 General

 Hay later recorded the following.
 After traveling about 1800 meters, the